A Buyer’s Guide to Quality CBD Products

 What about other ingredients?

 It’s always a good idea to check the product’s ingredients to make sure none of them will cause an allergic reaction.
 You’ll also want to check that the product is made from pure, all-natural, and organic ingredients.
 If you see ingredients you’re unsure of, look them up to see what they do.
-Some ingredients with unfamiliar names may look suspicious but are actually necessary to the consistency of the product, e.g. like glycerin and lecithin, which are derived from plant oils or animal fats and are included as moisturizers and emulsifiers.
+Some ingredients with unfamiliar names may look suspicious but are actually necessary to the consistency of the product, e.g. glycerin and lecithin, which are derived from plant oils or animal fats and are included as moisturizers and emulsifiers.

 Definitely stay away from companies whose product labels are vague or misleading and whose products don’t offer a Certificate of Analysis.
 Remember that the more forthright and transparent a company is about their products, the more likely they’re legit sellers of quality CBD.
-All G provides a QR code right on the package for transparency.
+ALL G provides a QR code right on the package for transparency.
 You can check the Certificate of Analysis for the batch and use our proprietary TRAYC app to see your products journey from seed to shelf.